-3. Before permitting corporates to undertake hedge transactions, authorized dealer would require them to submit a Board resolution indicating (i) that the Board understands the risks involved in these transactions, (ii) nature of hedge transactions that the corporate would undertake during the ensuing year, and (iii) the company would undertake hedge transaction only where it is exposed to price risk.
+- risk identification - risk measurements - guidelines and procedures to be followed with respect to revaluation and/or monitoring of positions - names and designations of officials authorised to undertake transactions and limits - 4.
 Authorised Dealers may refuse to undertake any hedge transaction if it has a doubt about the bonafides of the transaction or the corporate is not exposed to price risk.
 The conditions subject to which ADs would grant permission to hedge and the guidelines for monitoring of the transactions are given below.
 It is clarified that hedging the price risk on domestic sale/purchase transactions in the international exchanges/markets, even if the domestic price is linked to the international price of the commodity, is not permitted, except certain specified transactions as approved/may be approved by the Reserve Bank.
-Necessary advice may be given to the customers before they start their hedging activity.

-4. Banks which have been granted permission to approve commodity hedging may submit an annual report to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Central Office, Forex Markets Division, Amar Building, 5th Floor, Mumbai - 400 001 as on March 31 every year, within one month, giving the names of the corporates to whom they have granted permission for commodity hedging and the name of the commodity hedged.

-5. Applications from customers to undertake hedge transactions not covered under the delegated authority may continue to be forwarded to the Reserve Bank by the Authorised Dealers Category I, for approval.
+Necessary advice may be given to the customers before they start their hedging activity. - 5.
+AD Banks may submit an annual report to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Central Office, Forex Markets Division, Amar Building, 5th Floor, Mumbai 400 001 as on March 31 every year, within one month, giving the names of the corporates to whom they have granted permission for commodity hedging and the name of the commodity hedged. - 6.
+Applications from customers to undertake hedge transactions not covered under the delegated authority may continue to be forwarded to the Reserve Bank by the Authorised Dealers Category I, for approval.